tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 ## Workflow

-Since our targeted audience are people who are interested in TiKV, we will focus on using the simulator to deal with the scheduling problem.
+We'll focus on how the simulator is used in TiKV to deal with scheduling problems.
 In general, when there is a lack of resources or the problem is hard to reproduce, we might consider using the simulator.